WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 As long as your operating system is [supported](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-operating-systems), Wasabi should be able to run on your hardware.
 The more transactions a wallet has made, the more resources Wasabi will consume, particularly RAM.
 The software can also consume a significant amount of CPU for specific tasks, such as coinjoins or wallet loading.
-Approximately 3 GB of disk space are also, mainly to store the [block filters](/FAQ/FAQ-UseWasabi.md#what-are-bip-158-block-filters).
+Approximately 3 GB of disk space are also needed, mainly to store the [block filters](/FAQ/FAQ-UseWasabi.md#what-are-bip-158-block-filters).
 If you are running the wallet on a system with scarce resources, consider using the [daemon](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Daemon) instead of the GUI application.